ECK0320/SnowballAssociates/content/market_decision_log/calls/2025/250813_FollowUp_PWR-Underweight.md

 - Tariff *Negotiations*
   - **A 90-day tariff pause** was enacted from April 9 to July 8.
-  - The US-China tariff truce was signed on Apr 9, 2025; **the previously announced 125% reciprocal tariff was adjusted downward to 10%**, reducing the cumulative tariff on Chinese imports from 145% to 55%. **The truce was just extended (2025-08-11) for another 90 days**.
+  - The US-China tariff truce was signed on Apr 9, 2025; **the previously announced 125% reciprocal tariff was adjusted downward to 10%**, reducing the cumulative tariff on Chinese imports from 145% to 55%.
+I am very certain that **the truce would be extended in August for another 90 days**.
 > <span class = "append">It seems necessary to conduct an economic research to examine how the newly imposed tariffs would affect the current inflation.</span>

 ### 2. Modified View
-My original thesis overall has proven directionally validated: the stock fulfilled the $237 downside (2025-03-10), then subsequently rallied to a new ATH at $430 (2025-07-25), and is consolidating near $392 (P/E ≈60.6 on TTM diluted EPS).
-Therefore, **the previous tactical underweight call is now closed**, and **my fundamental outlook is unchanged** as ex-ante estimates closely track actuals.
+My original thesis overall has proven directionally validated: the stock fulfilled the downside of $237 (2025-03-10), then subsequently rallied to a new ATH at $425 (2025-07-25), and is now near $406 (P/E≈62.8 on TTM diluted EPS).
+Therefore, **the previous tactical underweight call is now closed**, and **my fundamental outlook is unchanged** as the ex-ante estimates closely track actuals.

 ### 3. Additional View